AmineDjeghri/awesome-os-setup/docs/tv_setup.md

                It should start with
                `https://jackettio.stremiofr.com/`
                and end with `=/manifest.json`.
-            6. Go back to AIOStreams, paste this link, and **Activate** the addon.
+            6. Go back to AIOStreams, paste this link, click on 'update' at the bottom of the configuration and **Activate** the addon with the switch button.

             ---